Khanyi Mbau: Radio

 In 2016, Mbau became the host of a radio show on Metro FM, Whose show is it anyway, alongside entertainers Somizi Mhlongo and Ntombi Ngcobo.
 The show premiered nationally on July 18, 2016, and ran for a year until it came to an end in the reshuffle of the station.

 Film

 Mbau's first feature film, Happiness is a Four-letter Word, premiered on February 19, 2016.
 She played the role of Zaza, trophy wife to Bheki (Simo Magwaza), mother of two, and owner of a shoe store.
 The film premiered with box office-smashing numbers and continued with gross box office receipts over R7 million in its third week on the cinema circuit.
-In October 2016, the Johannesburg Film Festival named Mbau among their top 10 South African actresses in film, following the success of Happiness Is a Four-letter Word.
+It ended up surpassing the R10 million mark.